Should I Buy A New Or Used Car? Pros, Cons (& getting a great deal)

 - Unreliability.
 Your used car is far more likely to give you up, let you down, and desert you than a new one.

-Don’t just walk into a dealership and purchase the first car that catches your fancy.
-Do your research to make sure future you will be proud of your purchase.
+In order to make sure that buying a new car is worth it, don’t just walk into a dealership and purchase the first car that catches your fancy.
+Do your research to make sure in the future you will be proud of your purchase.

 Pick a good car (and keep it for the long haul)